Nikon 80-400mm f/4.5-5.6G ED VR AF-S Nikkor

 Also, the 200-500 begs for a tripod or at least a monopod.
 This one is comfortably hand-holdable.
 So it's a fundamental choice.
 If you want to shoot birds and other wildlife most of the time and are willing to use a tripod or at least a monopod, buy the 200-500.
 If you want to be able to reach way out there but want flexibility in focal length and don't want to use a tripod or monopod, buy this one, especially if you can find a good used one, as I did.
 After an extensive search, I paid, for an example with no discernible defects, almost exactly what a new 200-500 would have cost.

 The pros are the same with this one as with the 200-500 except that you lose the 400-500 range, and the 200-500 is sharper above about 280mm.
 But you gain in greater focal length flexibility and not having to use a tripod, even for keeper shots at slow shutter speeds.
 The 200-500 can do that, too, but your arm gets tired pretty quickly with that one.
 Not with this one.
-Image quality all the way out is just as good as with the 200-500 I tested.
-It's just 400mm versus 500mm.
+Image quality all the way out is virtually as good as with the 200-500 I tested, in the overlapping focal lengths.
+But 280mm to 400mm is notably a bit sharper with the 200-500.

 But there is a price to pay.
-The 80-400 does NOT work with Kenko teleconverters, even the otherwise great Teleplus Pro DGX 300 1.4x, which works fairly well with the 200-500 I rented and very well with every one of my own Nikon lenses...but not with this one.
+The 80-400 does NOT work with Kenko teleconverters, even the otherwise great Teleplus Pro DGX 300 1.4x, which works fairly well with the 200-500 and very well with almost every one of my own Nikon lenses...but not with this one.
 I don't know why this lens is designed not to mount on the Kenko TC, but it doesn't.
+The Nikon TC-14E II works with this one, but not quite as well as with the 200-500, whose image quality is not degraded at all, whereas with this one it is slightly.